Sorry, you need to enable JavaScript to visit this website.

 Personal data processing notice

-This processing notice concerns the insurance products and/or services offered by Europ Assistance (Suisse) Assurances SA and Europ Assistance (Suisse) SA (together "Europ Assistance", "we", "us").
+This privacy notice concerns the insurance products and/or services offered by Europ Assistance (Suisse) Assurances SA and Europ Assistance (Suisse) SA (hereinafter "Europ Assistance", "we", “our”, as appropriate).

-To be able to offer and carry out our various services, we need to process the personal data of customers (and potential customers), beneficiaries and our partners ("you", "your").
-Processing personal data means collecting, storing, recording, protecting, modifying, disclosing and finally erasing data in accordance with the law.
+To be able to offer and carry out our various insurance and services activities, we process the personal data of customers (and potential customers), beneficiaries and partners ("you", "your").
+Processing personal data means any handling of personal data, in particular collecting, storing, keeping, using, modifying, disclosing, archiving, deleting or destructing data in accordance with the law.

-This processing notice sets out our approach to protecting your personal data and explains which data we may collect and how we may use them (within our organisation and with partners), within which legal framework.
+This privacy notice outlines our commitments and sets out our approach for protecting your personal data and explains which data we might collect and how we might use it (within our organization and with partners) and within which legal framework.

-We suggest you take the time to read this processing notice carefully.
-It may be updated directly on the website.
-We thank you for your confidence in us and remain at your disposal for any questions you may have at: eachdpc@europ-assistance.ch.
+Please take the time to read this privacy notice carefully.
+It may be updated directly on our website.
+We thank you for your trust in us and remain at your disposal for any questions at: eachdpc@europ-assistance.ch.

 2. Who processes your personal data?

-To be able to offer you insurance products and services, Europ Assistance has two operational companies in Switzerland, which may act as data controller or data processor according to the circumstances.
+To be able to offer you insurance products and services, Europ Assistance has two operational companies in Switzerland, which may act as data controller or data processor depending on the circumstances.

 2.1 Legal information

-Europ Assistance (Suisse) Assurances SA is a limited liability company registered in the the Canton of Vaud trade register under company identification number CHE-101.333.746.
-Its address is Avenue Perdtemps 23, 1260 Nyon.
+Europ Assistance (Suisse) Assurances SA is a limited company registered in the trade register of the canton of Vaud under company identification number CHE-101.333.746, having its address at Avenue Perdtemps 23, 1260 Nyon.
 It is an insurance company subject to supervision by FINMA (Swiss Financial Market Supervisory Authority).

-Europ Assistance (Suisse) SA is a limited liability company registered in the Canton of Vaud trade register under company identification number CHE-108.684.098.
-Its address is Avenue Perdtemps 23, 1260 Nyon, Switzerland.
+Europ Assistance (Suisse) SA is a limited company registered in the trade register of the canton of Vaud under company identification number CHE-108.684.098, having its address at Avenue Perdtemps 23, 1260 Nyon.

 3.1 Processing for the provision of our insurance products and/or services